 Pruning Wisteria is not essential where they have room to roam and colonise a wall frame or sturdy trellis.
 Wisteria will wander and flower in this situation without any pruning.
 However, if the Wisteria is growing in a confined space, or at least needs to be constrained, then pruning will be necessary as set out below.

-It is important to prune your Wisteria at the right time.
-We show you when and how to prune wisterias.
+If you want the best flowers on your Wisteria, then it is important to prune your Wisteria, and prune your wisteria at the right time.
+We show you when to prune wisterias, and also how to prune wisterias.

 To keep Wisteria under control they should be pruned twice each year.
 Prune like this to ensure maximum flower and the pruning will also keep your Wisteria within set limits!

-This involves pruning all of the current side-shoot growths back to within 30cms of the main lateral.
-This should leave 4-6 leaves on each side-shoot.
+Prune wisteria in the autumn by pruning all of the current side-shoot growths back to within 30-40cms of the main lateral branches.
+This should leave 4-6 leaves or leaf buds on each side-shoot.
 Any side shoot required to extend or train the framework should be left and trained as required and not be pruned!

 These pruning operations should be carried out each year.
 The only shoots to be left 'unscathed' are those which are required to extend the size or direction of your wisteria.